Last Update April 2022

 Deleted upon closing the browser

 |Site Preferences||Our cookies may also remember your site preferences (e.g., language) or seek to enhance your experience (e.g., by personalizing a greeting or content).
 This will apply to areas where you have registered specifically for access or create an account.||Persistent, but will delete automatically after one (1) year if you no longer engage in our online Activities.|

-|Analytical||We use several third party analytics tools to help us understand how site visitors use our web site.
+|Analytical||We use several third-party analytics tools to help us understand how site visitors use our web site.
 This allows us to improve the quality and content on kpmg.com for our visitors.
 The aggregated statistical data cover items such as total visits or page views, and referrers to our web sites.
-For further details on our use of Google Analytics, see below.||Persistent, but will delete automatically after two years if you no longer visit kpmg.com|
+Further details on our use of Google Analytics are described in Section 1.1.5.||Persistent, but will delete automatically after two (2) years if you no longer engage in our online Activities.|

 |Site visitor feedback||

 We use a third-party survey tool to invite a percentage of visitors to provide their feedback.
 Cookies are used to prevent visitors from being invited multiple times.